isc-projects/kea/doc/sphinx/arm/security.rst

 to run as non-root, the owner of the process can write to it.
 Access can be controlled using normal file-access control on POSIX systems (owner, group, others, read/write).

+Since Kea version 2.7.2 DHCP servers support HTTP/HTTPS control channels so the Control Agent (CA) is no longer needed.

+Since Kea-2.7.6 Kea supports multiple HTTP/HTTPS connections.
+Both IPv4 and IPv6 addresses can be used.
+Security can be enhanced if configuring HTTPS connections for all daemons.

 Kea configuration is controlled by a JSON file on the Kea server.
 This file can be viewed or edited by anyone with file permissions (which are controlled by the operating system).
 Note that passwords are stored in clear text in the configuration file, so anyone with access to read the